Oregon Coast Archaeology Field School

 The Oregon Coast Archaeology Field School will offer students archaeological experience from a dual lens where they will learn about cultural resource management (CRM) laws, compliance, and regulations – while also learning about academic research including radiocarbon dating, geochemical analysis, and stable oxygen and carbon isotopes.
 The goal of the Archaeology Field School is to bridge the dichotomy between academic and CRM archaeologies and demonstrate how these different applications of archaeology work in concert to achieve common goals providing a wholistic experience.The Archaeology Field School provides training for undergraduate and graduate students in survey, testing, and excavation of cultural resources.
 Students will learn how to excavate archaeological materials, process, catalogue, and analyze residuals in a laboratory.

 Dates & Fees

-The 2020 AFS will be held in Coos Bay, Oregon during Summer.
+The Archaeology Field School is held during Summer.
 It is an intensive three-week academic credit course available to both graduate and undergraduate students.